10 great ways to celebrate New Year's

 If you want a good way to greet the new year, plan a great getaway.

-In many cities, you’ll save a lot of money if you celebrate at home on New Year's Eve and start your getaway on New Year's Day.
-The more luxurious the hotel, the more the price will drop — often, by more than half.
+If you want to celebrate in a big city but you can't spend a lot of money, consider staying home on New Year's Eve and starting your getaway on New Year's Day.
+The more luxurious the hotel, the more the price will drop ó often, by more than half.